my-cumbria-logo, my-cumbria-logo Toggle navigation

 Link to University of Cumbria content

 You can set up Google Scholar to provide links to the full text available via the university.
-Find out how on this video or follow these instructions in Google Scholar:
+Follow these instructions in Google Scholar:

 • Click on the 3 menu bars - top left